Trusted WordPress tutorials, when you need them most.

 WordPress vs. Medium: Features & Plugins

 WordPress can be used to create just about any type of website you need.
-You can use it to start a blog, small business site, online store, portfolio, and more.
+You can use it to start a personal blog, small business site, eCommerce site, portfolio, and more.

 That’s because it offers a rich ecosystem of plugins.
 You can think of these as apps that let you add new features to your website, such as contact forms, image galleries, portfolios, interactive popups, and more.